hap-server/hap-server/README.md

 }
 ```

+#### Single file plugins

+You can also provide the path to a single JavaScript file and it will be loaded as a plugin, but will not be able to
+use the `hap-server-api/plugin-config` or `hap-server-api/storage` modules.

 ### `plugins`

 The `plugins` property can be used to enable/disable features of and configure plugins.
 Useful if you have are running